Skip to main contentSkip Navigation or Skip to Content

 Accommodations will be provided based on the functional impacts of the disability as outlined by the appropriate medical professional.
 This will be determined by an Accessibility Services Advisor and, when necessary, in consultation with the Director, Student Access and Academic Supports.
 The appropriateness and reasonableness of the recommendations will be reviewed in relation to the university’s academic standards and the essential requirements of the course and/or program.

-It is a student's responsibility to make contact with Accessibility Services and meet with an accessibility services advisor in order to access services.
-We must be informed of your needs each academic term.
+It is a student's responsibility to contact Accessibility Services and meet with an Accessibility Services Advisor in order to access services.

 News